natalia-rios/natalia-rios/README.md

 ### About me

-  - 🔭 Backend developer at Wex Tech Brazil.
+  - Backend developer at Wex Tech Brazil.
+  - Currently learning .NET and Go.

 ### Stats